AmiJoba22/AmiJoba22/README.md

 I'm a technologist who enjoys the intersection of engineering, design, creativity, and problem-solving.

-I have a BBA in Computer Information Systems from Baruch College and I’ve built projects in web development, software engineering, and data science.
+I have a BBA in Computer Information Systems from Baruch College and I’ve built projects in web development, software engineering, and data science/visualization.
 I’m always looking for ways to grow and build digital pieces that make a difference.

 ### Tools & Technologies
 <img width="1079" height="244" alt="Screenshot 2026-08-27 at 7 22 52 PM" src="https://github.com/user-attachments/assets/08d090e8-4f78-4115-9e06-423612cf8182" />